 House of Black and White

 The House of Black and White sits upon a rocky knoll made of dark grey stone.
 It has no windows and has a black tile roof.
 Its wooden doors are twelve feet high and carved.
 The left door is weirwood, the right ebony.
 In the center of the doors is a carved moon face ebony on weirwood, weirwood on ebony.
-Its grey stone steps lead down to the shadowed dock.
+Its steep steps of grey stone lead down to the shadowed dock.
 Besides the front door, there are also secret tunnels and hidden passages which allow entry to the temple.
 A winding stair leads to the garret, and a steep wooden ladder reaches the rooftop's door and a windy perch.

 A Feast for Crows

 In Braavos, Yorko Terys rows Arya Stark to the House of Black and White.
 Its doors are closed when she arrives, but they open after she says "valar morghulis" while presenting the worn iron coin previously given to her by Jaqen H'ghar.
 Arya fills a cup with water from the pool and offers it to a weeping young man, and she notices that the man and other attendees are dying or already dead.

 The kindly man allows Arya to stay at the temple as a serving girl.
 She is required to discard her old personality, including her belongings, to begin the training as a novice.
 She does this, except for Needle, which she hides under the exterior steps.
 Arya helps the acolytes clean dead bodies, and the kindly man eventually sends her to live at Brusco's as "Cat of the Canals".
 Arya returns to the temple to serve on nights when the moon is black, and the kindly man has her blinded after the death of Dareon.